Overview of Company Registration in the British Virgin Islands

 The directors are empowered for the issuance of shares in a business company.
 The company’s MOA or AOA must either set a maximum number of shares the company is authorised to issue or mention that the company has the authorisation to issue an unlimited number of shares.

-On incorporation, a business company must file the following documents with the Registry of Corporate Affairs:
+On incorporation, a business company must file the following necessary papers with the Registry of Corporate Affairs:

 - The MOA and AOA are signed by a proposed registered agent as incorporator;

 - The proposed registered agent’s consent to act as registered agent.

 - The MOA, AOA and COI are available for public inspection at the offices of the Registrar of Corporate Affairs

 The Economic Substance (Companies and Limited Partnerships) Act, 2018 (the “ES Act”) makes it mandatory for all Legal Entities conducting a Relevant Activity during a Financial Period for establishing economic substance in the BVI.